|LW.10289 / LW.12641

 Students will be evaluated in multiple ways.
 For the field work, evaluation will be based on written work, self-evaluation, evaluation by Permanent Mission staff, and evaluation by Professor Rudyk.
 For the seminar, evaluation will be based on a small number of short writing assignments, journals, a significant piece of legal writing and participation in the seminar.

 All J.D. students interested in applying for the Clinic should submit via CAMS the standard application, resume and unofficial transcript, as well as a writing sample.
 3L applicants will receive a preference over 2Ls.
-To arrange an interview, please contact Liz Queen at (212) 992-8165, Vanderbilt 500.
+To arrange an interview, please contact Whitney Graham at (212) 992-8165, Vanderbilt 500.

 The UN Diplomacy Clinic welcomes LLM enrollments.
 Please note that the application period for LL.M.s will take place from May 28-June 5, 2019.
 There is a separate application form for LLM students.
 Please use that form and submit it to CAMS along with the supporting materials listed above.
 For questions regarding the clinic, please contact Professor Rudyk.

 Melina De Bona